Experian/Jones Day Moot Court Program

 The competition is open to all second-year UCI Law students and to all third-year UCI Law students who have not previously advanced beyond the preliminary round in a UCI Law Moot Court competition.
 Prior competitors who did not advance past the first round are eligible to participate again.
 All rounds of the competition will be judged by distinguished members of the bench and bar.

 Additionally, UC Irvine School of Law will continue to send teams to national and international competitions.
-Generally, UCI Law will send third-year students who have successfully competed in the intra-school competition during their second year.
-Any students interested in competing in external competitions should e-mail the Moot Court Board at email@example.com.
+UCI Law will send third-year students who have successfully competed in the intra-school competition during their second year.
+Participation in the intra-school competition is a pre-requisite for competing in external competitions.
+Any students interested in competing in external competitions should e-mail the Moot Court Board at firstname.lastname@example.org.

 Learn about the benefits of competing in Moot Court.